 The village, its pattern, setting and houses have retained their original plans and building technique and the whole village maintains the "spirit" which is probably the closest possible to the one in the early Ottoman period.
-Land uses around the period.
-Land uses around the village are still agriculture and forestry, same as the original usage.
+The land around the village is still used for agriculture and forestry, which his the same as the original.